renpy/renpy/sphinx/source/screens.rst

     viewport.
 If `scrollbars` is "both", both horizontal and vertical scrollbars are created.

+    If `scrollbars` is not None, the viewport takes properties prefixed with "side_".
+These are passed to the created side layout.

 In addition, it takes the following groups of style properties: